 Broken Torsion Spring

 Does your garage door stop when it is going up?
 Did you hear a loud bang, similar to a gun shot?
 Do the torsion springs above your door seem separated?
-If so, you might just have a broken torsion spring.
+If so, you might just have a broken torsion garage door spring.
 Torsion springs are located above the garage door and they are what lift the actual weight of the garage door.
 Most doors weigh between 150 to 250 pounds and without working springs, the garage door opener cannot lift the door.
 Attempting to use a garage door opener to lift a garage door with a broken spring can cause numerous parts on the opener to break.

 Whenever a spring breaks, the door will not go up.
 Attempting to lift a door with a broken spring can be extremely dangerous.
 Attempting to replace the springs yourself is even more dangerous.
 You should never attempt to fix a broken spring yourself – only experienced, trained professionals should ever touch torsion springs.
 Also replacing a spring requires expertise to know exactly which spring to replace it with.
 The correct springs are determined based off the weight of the door.
 There are hundreds of combinations of springs but only one is correct for your door.
 It is important to have the correct springs to prevent an array of problems in the future.
 With the wrong springs, your opener will break much quicker and your door is more likely to come off tracks.
 It is alarming how many installers use the wrong size springs.
 Knowing which springs to use can only be determined by experience.